 CED 600.
 INTRODUCTION TO COUNSELING.
 An overview of historical foundations, the role and function of counselors, the counseling relationship, problems and issues, and specialty areas in counseling.
-Ethical standards, prin-
+Ethical standards, principals, theories, decision making models, and legal issues relevant to counseling will also be emphasized.
+Prerequisite or corequisite to every other counseling course.
+3